gdiwanaipm-stack/exec-summarizer/README.md

 ## Triggers automatically on

 - Sharing a file path or uploading a document
-- Phrases like: "summarize this", "give me a summary", "TL;DR", "brief me on this", "what are the key points"
+-  Starter Phrases like: "summarize this", "give me a summary", "TL;DR", "brief me on this", "what are the key points"

 ## Install